 5 Questions About Bedwetting Every Parent Should Know

 If your child comes to you and asks, “Why am I wetting the bed every night?” or “Why do I sometimes wet the bed?” it’s important to have a good answer.
-The National Kidney Foundation (NKF) professes kids who wet the bed don’t do it on purpose.
-It happens because kids don’t wake up when they need to use the bathroom.
-It may also be happening because the kidneys make too much urine during sleep, the bladder is unable to hold urine or there’s a hereditary link (i.e., nighttime wetting runs in the family).
-"Depending on the child’s age and medical status, there may be different reasons for bedwetting,” says Dr. Sophy.
+The National Kidney Foundation (NKF) says kids who wet the bed don’t do it on purpose.
+It happens because they don’t wake up when they need to use the bathroom.
+It may also be happening because the kidneys make too much urine during sleep, the bladder is unable to hold urine or there’s a hereditary link.
+In other words, nighttime wetting runs in the family.
+“Depending on the child’s age and medical status, there may be different reasons for bedwetting,” says Dr. Sophy.
 A trip to the doctor’s office will help rule out any underlying medical causes.

-- Don't drink a lot before bedtime, but if your child is thirsty, do not shy away from giving them water.
+- Encourage your child not to drink a lot before bedtime.
+But if your child is thirsty, do not shy away from giving them water.

-Nighttime wetting is more common than people may think!
+Nighttime wetting is more common than people may think.
 Tell your child that more than 5 million children in the U.S. continue to wet the bed past the age of 6, according to the NKF, and most of them outgrow it.
-So it is likely that your child knows someone who wets the bed.
+So, it’s likely that your child knows someone who wets the bed.
 And even if that friend doesn’t share their secret, there can be something very comforting for your child in thinking “it’s likely my friend wets the bed.”

 Is nighttime wetting normal?

-In general, the vast majority of children who wet the bed are medically normal, says Dr. Wasserman.
+In general, most children who wet the bed don’t have any related medical issues, says Dr. Wasserman.
 In fact, many children have parents who themselves were bedwetters.
-In some cases (less than 3%), nighttime wetting may be an expected manifestation of a medical or psychological problem, says Dr. Sophy.
+In some cases (less than 3%), nighttime wetting may be related to a medical or psychological problem, says Dr. Sophy.
 An evaluation by a physician should be done to rule out any underlying medical conditions.

-According to Dr. Wasserman, another variation of this question is, "Am I different?"
-Or even, "Am I defective?"
-This question — along with the others — is usually asked because the child feels different, in a negative way.
+According to Dr. Wasserman, other variations of this question are “Am I different?” or even “Am I defective?”
+Questions like these are usually asked because the child feels different, in a negative way.
 “Their self-esteem is diminished and this is, by far, the most important aspect of this problem to which their parents should pay attention,” says Dr. Wasserman.
 “Parents need to not make the bedwetting a negative experience but need to focus on the positive accomplishments of the child.”

-It's often because of fear, embarrassment and confusion that children ask these particular questions.
+Children often ask these particular questions because of fear, embarrassment, and confusion.
 But sometimes they’ll be too caught up in those emotions to ask at all.
-Dr. Wasserman has found that boys tend to be more uncomfortable than girls to discuss "body function” issues.
-Interestingly, it’s not the kids who usually ask him about nighttime wetting, but the parents.
+Dr. Wasserman has found that boys tend to be more uncomfortable than girls discussing “body function” issues.
+Interestingly, it’s not the kids who usually ask him about nighttime wetting but the parents.

 “[The kids] do not usually articulate their anxieties in a direct fashion, even upon questioning from me,” says Dr. Wasserman.

 When children stress about nighttime wetting and look to you for answers to their questions, just remember to be open and mindful with them.
-By explaining to them why they are wetting the bed and that is a normal part of childhood, you and your child can spend less time worrying about the problem and help them get on with just being a kid.
+By explaining to them why they are wetting the bed and telling them that it’s a normal part of childhood, you can help your child spend less time worrying about the problem and more time just being a kid.